 We're here to help

-The ISC staff will work closely with you when you come to choose your degree programme, advising on academic requirements, career opportunities and suitable subjects to achieve your goals.
+The International Study Centre staff will work closely with you when you come to choose your degree programme, advising on academic requirements, career opportunities and suitable subjects to achieve your goals.

 We understand that moving to a new country is a big change and we provide support to all of our students as they settle into their new surroundings.
 We work hard to ensure students are prepared for university entrance in every way.
-Approximately 25 per cent of the University’s students are from outside the UK, so we understand the specific support required for international students.
+We understand the specific support required for international students.

 Advice once you start your course

 You can ask any questions you have during classes and arrange to speak to tutors outside of class time too.
-For advice on matters unrelated to your studies you can speak to the student support team in the ISC or at the Student’s Union.
+For advice on matters unrelated to your studies you can speak to the student support team in the International Study Centre or at the Student’s Union.

 Before arrival on campus, you will be given an information pack detailing useful and important guidance as to the year ahead and the local area.
 Upon arrival, you will be fully inducted and supported to ensure you are registered with a healthcare provider, can open a bank account, know your way around campus and can access the onsite support and information network.

-There are currently two libraries on campus, both of which can be accessed by IFY students.
+There are currently two libraries on campus, both of which can be accessed by International Foundation Year students.
 The Bedford Library provides access to hard-copy learning materials as well as thousands of online journals and eBooks.
 Additional services include printing, photocopying and a number of independent and small-group study areas, with whiteboards for brainstorming and note-taking.
 The Founder’s Library is a very old and unique library, specialising in the history of women’s rights and housing a wealth of antique books and research texts for students to use in-house.
-IFY students with an interest in the arts, history and literature will find this library truly fascinating.
+International Foundation Year students with an interest in the arts, history and literature will find this library truly fascinating.

 Royal Holloway is truly multi-faith and offers all students an opportunity to be involved in services that take place every day in the beautiful chapel in the Founder’s building.
-Additional prayer rooms are available across the campus and Friday prayers are held weekly in the adjacent building to the ISC.
-Several student-led societies offer support and representation of most faiths and all IFY students are able to access this service
+Additional prayer rooms are available across the campus and Friday prayers are held weekly in the adjacent building to the International Study Centre.
+Several student-led societies offer support and representation of most faiths and all International Foundation Year students are able to access this service